anucssa/anucssa-website/Code of Conduct v3.md

 * This is a shared space – keep the volume to a reasonable level, and use headphones if you are playing loud music, videos, or playing games.
 Loud can be taken as ‘above quiet conversation’.
 * Keep the common room clean – pick up rubbish (bins are next to the fridge, and also in the corridor), even if it is not yours.
 * If a discussion or argument escalates to a point where it is distressing other members, the parties responsible may be asked to leave.
+* Sleeping, snoozing and taking a catnap is prohibited in CSSA spaces (in accordance with CECS policy)

 ##Feedback and Reporting
 If you have feedback for the CSSA Committee about the Common Room, **including reports of inappropriate behaviour**, please send an email to the **President**, the **Vice-President**, and the **Common-Room Representative**, using the emails on the poster to the left.
 If a report involves one of those people, just include the other two.